kassielw/cornell_connect/README.md

 ## Links

 -   [Git Repo](https://github.com/kassielw/food_cloud)
+-   [HerokuApp](https://cornellconnect.herokuapp.com/)  (For the herokuapp to display use one of the routes specified in our API)

 ## Description

 Reddit-Like Platform where Cornell Students can post about their favorite attractions on campus anonymously.

+With this app we have central attractions on campus, IE something like the clocktower.
+A student can make an anonymous (or identifiable) post about that attraction, for example a picture.
+The student can tag the picture with an appropriate tag that describes the picture ie photograph.
+And students can comment on the post.

+Our API detailing every route that was implemented by backend is documented in our API.

+## Database Schema

+We have a database table linking Attraction to Post (a one to many relationship) Each attraction can have many posts.

+We have a database table linking Post to Comment (a one to many relationship again) Each post can have many comments.

+These are the two main tables we employ in our design.

+In essence from a top down ideation we have each attraction having the possibility for many posts each having the possibility for many comments.

 ## Features